 Crush nankhatai in a zip lock bag and keep it in a bowl.
-Add melted butter in it and mix nicely.
+Add melted butter to it and mix nicely.

-In a pan add milk and khoya and keep stirring it on sim heat until khoya turns into thick paste consistency.
-Switch off gas and let it cool down.
+In a pan add milk and khoya and keep stirring it on sim heat until khoya turns into a thick paste consistency.
+Switch off heat and let it cool down.

 Whip up cream cheese till it is smooth and then start adding caster sugar in small portions.
 You can reduce or add sugar as per your taste bud.
 Add cardamom powder and keep this ready cream cheese in a separate bowl.